Huddersfield railway station

-Huddersfield station is the second busiest station in West Yorkshire, with Leeds being the first.

-The station building
+History

 Designed by the architect James Pigott Pritchett and built by the firm of Joseph Kaye in 1846–50 using the neo-classical style, the station is well known in architectural circles for its classical-style facade, with a portico of the Corinthian order, consisting of six columns in width and two in depth, which dominates St George's Square.
 It faces out towards Lion Buildings.
 It is a Grade I listed building.
 In the 1880s, the station was extended with the installation of an island platform with an overall roof.
 The roof partially collapsed on 10 August 1885, killing four people.

-The station frontage was described by John Betjeman as "the most splendid in England" and by Sir Nikolaus Pevsner as "one of the best early railway stations in England" and "the only important Victorian railway station [in the West Riding]".
+The station frontage was described by John Betjeman as "the most splendid in England" and by Sir Nikolaus Pevsner as "one of the best early railway stations in England" and "the only important Victorian railway station [in the West Riding]."
 Similarly, Simon Jenkins reported it to be one of the best 100 stations in Britain.